silasdavis/docs/content/getting_started.md

 ### Install Dependencies

 The [Go](https://golang.org) programing language is used to build all the necessary tools.
-Please first install Go.
-Secondly, you'll need [Git](https://gist.github.com/derhuerst/1b15ff4652a867391f03) installed on your machine.
+Please first install Go, [Git](https://gist.github.com/derhuerst/1b15ff4652a867391f03), and [Make](https://www.gnu.org/software/make/).

 Lastly, we need to install [jq](https://stedolan.github.io/jq/download/) which is an `sed` like tool that makes it easy and simple to work with json files as well as `curl` which is a command line utility to download files.